(Last updated: March 1, 2016; last reviewed: March 1, 2016)

 Rating of Recommendations: A = Strong; B = Moderate; C = Optional

-Rating of Evidence: I = One or more randomized trials in children† with clinical outcomes and/or validated endpoints; I* = One or more randomized trials in adults with clinical outcomes and/or validated laboratory endpoints with accompanying data in children† from one or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; II = One or more well-designed, nonrandomized trials or observational cohort studies in children† with long-term outcomes; II* = One or more well-designed, nonrandomized trials or observational studies in adults with long-term clinical outcomes with accompanying data in children† from one or more similar nonrandomized trials or cohort studies with clinical outcome data; III = Expert opinion† Studies that include children or children/adolescents, but not studies limited to post-pubertal adolescents
+Rating of Evidence: I = One or more randomized trials in children† with clinical outcomes and/or validated endpoints; I* = One or more randomized trials in adults with clinical outcomes and/or validated laboratory endpoints with accompanying data in children† from one or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; II = One or more well-designed, nonrandomized trials or observational cohort studies in children† with long-term outcomes; II* = One or more well-designed, nonrandomized trials or observational studies in adults with long-term clinical outcomes with accompanying data in children† from one or more similar nonrandomized trials or cohort studies with clinical outcome data; III = Expert opinion† Studies that include children or children and adolescents but not studies limited to postpubertal adolescents

-a Within 1–2 weeks, including an expedited discussion on adherence|
+|b Within 1–2 weeks, including an expedited discussion on adherence|

 |e More time can be taken to fully assess and address issues associated with adherence with the caregivers and the child prior to initiating therapy.
 Patients/caregivers may choose to postpone therapy, and on a case-by-case basis, providers may elect to defer therapy based on clinical and/or psychosocial factors.|

 Infants Younger Than 12 Months

-The Children with HIV Early Antiretroviral Therapy (CHER) Trial, a randomized clinical trial in South Africa, demonstrated that initiating triple-drug cART before 12 weeks in asymptomatic perinatally infected infants with normal CD4 percentage (>25%) resulted in a 75% reduction in early mortality, compared with delaying treatment until the infants met clinical or immune criteria.16 Most of the deaths in the infants in the delayed treatment arm occurred in the first 6 months after study entry.
-A substudy of this trial also found that infants treated early had significantly better gross motor and neurodevelopmental profiles than those in whom therapy was deferred.17 Because the risk of rapid progression is so high in young infants and based on the data in young infants from the CHER study, the Panel recommends initiating therapy for all infants <12 months regardless of clinical status, CD4 percentage, or viral load (Table 5).
+The CHER Trial, a randomized clinical trial in South Africa, demonstrated that initiating triple-drug ART at ages 6 to 12 weeks in asymptomatic perinatally infected infants with normal CD4 percentage (>25%) resulted in a 75% reduction in early mortality, compared with delaying treatment until the infants met clinical or immune criteria.4 Most of the deaths in the infants in the delayed treatment arm occurred in the first 6 months after study entry.
+A substudy of this trial also found that infants treated early had significantly better gross motor and neurodevelopmental profiles than those in whom therapy was deferred.12 Because the risk of rapid progression is so high in young infants and based on the data in young infants from the CHER study, the Panel recommends initiating therapy for all infants <12 months regardless of clinical status, CD4 percentage, or viral load (Box Recommendations).
 Before therapy is initiated, it is important to fully assess, discuss, and address issues associated with adherence with an HIV-infected infant’s caregivers.
 However, given the high risk of disease progression and mortality in young HIV-infected infants, it is important to expedite this assessment in infants younger than 12 months.

 The risk of disease progression is inversely correlated with the age of a child, with the youngest infants at greatest risk of rapid disease progression.
-Progression to moderate or severe immune suppression is also frequent in older infected infants; by 12 months, approximately 50% of children develop moderate immune suppression and 20% develop severe immune suppression.18 In the HIV Paediatric Prognostic Markers Collaborative Study meta-analysis, the 1-year risk of AIDS or death was substantially higher in younger children than in older children at any given level of CD4 percentage, particularly for infants younger than <12 months.19 Unfortunately, although the risk of progression is greatest in the first year of life, the ability to differentiate children at risk of rapid versus slower disease progression by clinical and laboratory parameters is also most limited in young infants.
-No specific “at-risk” viral or immunologic threshold can be easily identified, and progression of HIV disease and opportunistic infections can occur in young infants with normal CD4 cell counts.19
+Progression to moderate or severe immune suppression is also frequent in older infected infants; by 12 months, approximately 50% of children develop moderate immune suppression and 20% develop severe immune suppression.13 In the HIV Paediatric Prognostic Markers Collaborative Study meta-analysis, the 1-year risk of AIDS or death was substantially higher in younger children than in older children at any given level of CD4 percentage, particularly for infants younger than 12 months.14 Unfortunately, although the risk of progression is greatest in the first year of life, the ability to differentiate children at risk of rapid versus slower disease progression by clinical and laboratory parameters is also most limited in young infants.
+No specific “at-risk” viral or immunologic threshold can be easily identified, and progression of HIV disease and opportunistic infections (OIs) can occur in young infants with normal CD4 cell counts.14

-Identification of HIV infection during the first few months of life permits clinicians to initiate cART during the initial phases of primary infection.
-Data from a number of observational studies in the United States and Europe suggest that infants who receive early treatment are less likely to progress to AIDS or death than those who start therapy later.2,20,21 A study of 195 South African children initiating cART aged <24 months found that infants treated by 6 months achieved target growth milestones more rapidly than children who initiated therapy between 12 and 24 months.22 Several small studies have demonstrated that, despite the very high levels of viral replication in perinatally infected infants, early initiation of treatment can result in durable viral suppression and normalization of immunologic responses to non-HIV antigens in some infants.23,24 In infants with sustained control of plasma viremia, failure to detect extra-chromosomal replication intermediates suggests near-complete control of viral replication.25 Some of these infants have become HIV seronegative.
-Although there is a single case report of a period of remission in an HIV-infected child treated with a cART regimen initiated at age 30 hours, discussed below, current cART has not been shown to eradicate HIV infection in perinatally infected infants because of persistence of HIV in CD4 lymphocytes and other cells.26-28
+Identification of HIV infection during the first few months of life permits clinicians to initiate ART during the initial phases of primary infection.
+Data from a number of observational studies in the United States and Europe suggest that infants who receive early treatment are less likely to progress to AIDS or death than those who start therapy later.7,15,16 A study of 195 South African children initiating ART aged <24 months found that infants treated by 6 months achieved target growth milestones more rapidly than children who initiated therapy between 12 and 24 months.17 Several small studies have demonstrated that, despite the very high levels of viral replication in perinatally infected infants, early initiation of treatment can result in durable viral suppression and normalization of immunologic responses to non-HIV antigens in some infants.18,19 In infants with sustained control of plasma viremia, failure to detect extra-chromosomal replication intermediates suggests near-complete control of viral replication.20 Some of these infants have become HIV seronegative.
+Although there is a single case report of a period of remission in an HIV-infected child, discussed below, current ART has not been shown to eradicate HIV infection in perinatally infected infants because of persistence of HIV in CD4 lymphocytes and other cells.21-23

-The report of a prolonged remission in an HIV-infected child in Mississippi generated discussion about early initiation of cART in newborn infants with high-risk HIV exposure.
-This newborn, born to a mother who did not receive antenatal or perinatal cART, was treated with a three-drug cART regimen at ages 30 hours through 18 months, after which cART was discontinued against medical advice.
-Intensive follow-up evaluations showed no evidence of virologic rebound for more than 2 years following discontinuation of cART, at which time viremia recurred and cART was restarted.29 This experience has prompted increasing support for initiation of treatment in the first weeks of life, as soon as the diagnosis is made.
-However, because of limited safety and pharmacokinetic data and experience with antiretroviral (ARV) drugs in infants <2 to 4 weeks, drug and dose selection in this age group is challenging (see What to Start and Specific Issues in Antiretroviral Treatment for Neonates).
+The report of a prolonged remission in an HIV-infected child in Mississippi generated discussion about early initiation of ART in newborn infants with high-risk HIV exposure.
+This newborn, born to a mother who did not receive antenatal or perinatal ART, was treated with a three-drug ART regimen at ages 30 hours through 18 months, after which ART was discontinued against medical advice.
+Intensive follow-up evaluations showed no evidence of virologic rebound for more than 2 years following discontinuation of ART, after which time viremia recurred and ART was restarted.24,25 This experience has prompted increasing support for initiation of treatment in the first weeks of life, as soon as the diagnosis is made.
+However, because of limited safety and pharmacokinetic data and experience with ARV drugs in infants <2 to 4 weeks, drug and dose selection in this age group is challenging (see What to Start and Specific Issues in Antiretroviral Treatment for Neonates).
 If early treatment is initiated, the Panel does not recommend empiric treatment interruption.

-Virologic suppression may take longer to achieve in young children than in older children or adults.30,31 Possible reasons for the slower response in infants include higher virologic set points in young infants, inadequate ARV drug levels, and poor adherence because of the difficulties in administering complex regimens to infants.
-With currently available drug regimens, rates of viral suppression of 70% to 80% have been reported in HIV-infected infants initiating therapy at <12 months.2,32,33 In a 5-year follow-up study of 40 HIV-infected children who initiated treatment at <6 months, 98% had CD4 percentage >25% and 78% had undetectable viral load with median follow-up of 5.96 years.2 More rapid viral suppression in young infants may also be important in reducing the long-lived HIV reservoir; a study of 17 HIV-infected infants initiating lopinavir/ritonavir-based cART before 6 months demonstrated that time to the first HIV viral load <400 copies/mL was correlated with the size of the long-lived HIV reservoir (i.e,. the resting memory CD4 cell pool).34 In addition, in the Pediatric HIV/AIDS Cohort Study/Adolescent Master Protocol (a cross-sectional study of 144 perinatally infected youth with long term viral suppression) found a lower proviral reservoir in those who achieved virologic control at <1 year versus 1 to 5 years versus >5 years of age (4.2 vs. 19.4 vs. 70.7 copies/million peripheral blood mononuclear cells, respectively).35
+Virologic suppression may take longer to achieve in young children than in older children or adults.26,27 Possible reasons for the slower response in infants include higher virologic set points in young infants, inadequate ARV drug levels, and poor adherence because of the difficulties in administering complex regimens to infants.
+With currently available drug regimens, rates of viral suppression of 70% to 80% have been reported in HIV-infected infants initiating therapy at <12 months.7,28,29 In a 5-year follow-up study of 40 HIV-infected children who initiated treatment at <6 months, 98% had CD4 percentage >25% and 78% had undetectable viral load with median follow-up of 5.96 years.7 More rapid viral suppression in young infants may also be important in reducing the long-lived HIV reservoir; a study of 17 HIV-infected infants initiating ritonavir-boosted lopinavir-based ART before 6 months demonstrated that time to the first HIV viral load <400 copies/mL was correlated with the size of the long-lived HIV reservoir (i.e., the resting memory CD4 cell pool).30 In addition, in the Pediatric HIV/AIDS Cohort Study/Adolescent Master Protocol (a cross-sectional study of 144 perinatally infected youth with long-term viral suppression) found a lower proviral reservoir in those who achieved virologic control at <1 year versus 1 to 5 years versus >5 years of age (4.2 vs. 19.4 vs. 70.7 copies/million peripheral blood mononuclear cells, respectively).31

 Children Aged 1 Year and Older